12 Vishnu Temples In Kerala For A Spiritual Experience

 Photo: Prasanth Prakash / Wikimedia Commons

-The temple of Padmanabhaswamy is one of nature’s beautiful creations in the heart of Thiruvananthapuram city.
+The Padmanabhaswamy Temple is one of nature’s beautiful creations in the heart of Thiruvananthapuram city.
 This temple, built for Lord Padmanabha in the form of Vishnu, is a living architectural example of the Dravidian architectural style with extraordinary sculptures on the exterior and lightning-high Gopurams.
 It is one of the 108 Divya Desams considered holy places of Vishnu, where the god is depicted in the Anantha Shayana posture atop the serpent Anantha.
 A royal structure, Ottakkal Mandapam, with perfect granite pillars, adorns the path to the shrine area of the temple.

 Distance from Thiruvananthapuram: Located within Thiruvananthapuram city